QNimbus/node-red-contrib-openhab-v2/README.md

 - Controller : OpenHAB controller to use for monitoring item(s)
 - Item name : Item to monitor
 - Even types : Listen to the selected event types.
+- Startup output : Whether or not to emit state at start of flow.

 *Messages injected in NodeRED flows (2 output channels):*